-In the United States, the words 'myopia' and 'nearsightedness' are used interchangeably.
-If you're into etymology (the study of the origin of words), the term 'myopia' comes from Greek word roots that mean "to close the eyes."
-This is a reference to the primary sign that a person is nearsighted — squinting.
+If you're into etymology (the study of the origin of words), the term myopia comes from Greek word roots that mean "to close the eyes."
+This is a reference to the primary sign that a person is nearsighted: squinting.

-When looking at the eye chart across the room during an eye exam, people with shortsightedness will have reduced visual acuity.
-In other words, instead of being able to see the small letters on the 20/20 line near the bottom of the chart, their visual acuity might be recorded as 20/40, 20/60, 20/80 or some other fraction because they can only make out larger letters on the chart (the larger the bottom number of the fraction, the worse the distance visual acuity is).
+When looking at the eye chart during an eye exam, shortsighted people will have reduced visual acuity.
+In other words, they can only make out the larger letters near the top of the chart, not the small letters near the bottom.

 Their visual acuity might be recorded as 20/40, 20/60, 20/80 or some other fraction.
 This is because they are only able to see the small letters at 20 feet, while someone with 20/20 vision can see them at 40, 60 or 80 feet away.

 Refractive surgery like LASIK is also very common.
 However, refractive surgery is only recommended for adults whose myopia prescription has stabilized.